zzzprojects/docs/entityframework.net/pages/querying-data/include-with-where-clause.md

 ## How to Include with Where clause?

-To retrieve some information from the database and also want to include related entities conditionally.
+You may want to retrieve some information from the database and also include related entities conditionally.
 For example, if we have a simple model containing two entities, Customers, and Invoices.
-Now to retrieve any customer information and also include all the invoices of that customer generated in last seven days.
+Now to retrieve any customer information and also include all the invoices of that customer generated in the last seven days.

 ```csharp